 Flexibility – Mission’s titanium may be flexed or bowed repeatedly without undergoing rupture.
 It has 1/2 of the modulus of steel; therefore, it will bend at least twice as far before breaking.

 Non-Poisonous – Mission’s titanium is non-poisonous and biologically inert.
 It is used as human replacement joints.

 Strength-to-Weight Ratio – Mission’s titanium has superior strength-to-weight ratios when compared to either steel or ceramic.
-It is the alloy of choice for aircraft.
+It is the alloy of choice for an aircraft.